 - You can browse to any of the shares that you are a member of without needing to map each one to a different drive letter.

-- You access to every department’s _IN folder like a drop-box for files destined for individuals within that department (*See the description of _IN and _OUT Folders here)
+- You access to every department’s _IN folder which behaves like a drop-box for files destined for individuals within that department

 - You can do this to verify the full path name of a department share (Sometimes departments have long names or names that change over time)